Event Promotion on the Web

 The university events calendar is now Google Calendar-based, with an extension for "Featured Events."
 Please view instructions at Submit an Event for submitting your event so that it shows up in Google Calendar.
 "Featured Events" are hand-picked by University Communications.
 Space is limited.
 Listing your event in Google Calendar with an accompanying URL for your event page in the event description is the best thing that you can do to bring it to our attention. ("Featured Events" will not be pointed to Google Calendar entries.)

 Appalachian Today is the news and event hub for the university.
 It has sections for current/upcoming events as well as ongoing events (such as exhibitions and series) and event-related stories.
-This site also spools events to the university's top-tier website http://appstate.edu, so getting your event listed on Appalachian Today makes it eligible to appear on appstate.edu.
+This site also spools events to other university websites, including the university's primary website and Diversity and Inclusion at Appalachian, so getting your event listed on Appalachian Today makes it eligible to appear on these sites, too.

 Once you have created your event page, send its URL to email@example.com and we'll get you added to the calendar.